Heart Health™ Essential Omega III Fish Oil with Vitamin E*

 The term cardiovascular health (also referred to as heart health) is used to describe a cardiovascular system that is strong and in good physical condition.
 By leading a more healthful lifestyle and through proper supplementation, you can significantly increase your chances of maintaining good cardiovascular health.

-What does lifestyle have to do with heart health?
+What does lifestyle have to do with maintaining a healthy heart?

-There are simple, everyday things you can do to help maintain proper heart health.
-Among these are:
+There are simple, everyday things you can do to help maintain proper heart heath.
+Among those are:

 What is homocysteine?

-Is the fish oil tested to be free of heavy metals?
+Is the fish oil tested for heavy metals?

 Is this product vegetarian?

 No. This product contains gelatin and fish oils.